 Glienicker Brücke

 In Berlin, European cultural history is of course omnipresent, whether along the Straße des 17.
 Juni, at the Reichstag, Brandenburg Gate and Alexanderplatz or at the East Side Gallery, an open-air gallery on the longest remaining piece of the Berlin Wall.
 Just as the former border between West and East Berlin is invisible, the transition from the big city to rural Brandenburg is smooth.
 Here, too, you will cycle through a varied landscape without borders and with plenty of water, where Berlin celebrities sought refuge in past centuries.
-For example, in the alpine-like Buckow located in the middle of the Märkische Schweiz Nature Park, where Berthold Brecht spent his summers together with Helene Weigel on the turquoise-blue Schermützelsee.
-Today, artists find home in the Oderbruch, which was "colonized" according to plan by the Prussian king: the vacant farms - also called loose - offer enough space to work and room for exhibitions.
-As was once the case in the 18th century, when elaborate land improvement measures gave rise to many new villages, which were settled by colonists from all over Europe with the prospect of their own land without taxes and compulsory military service, and freedom of religious practice.
+For example, in the alpine-like Buckow in the middle of the Märkische Schweiz Nature Park, where Berthold Brecht spent his summers together with Helene Weigel at the turquoise-blue Schermützelsee.
+Today, artists find a home in the Oderbruch, which was "colonized" according to plan by the Prussian king: the empty farms - also called loos - offer enough space to work and room for exhibitions.
+As once in the 18th century, when elaborate melioration measures gave rise to many new planned villages, which were settled by colonists from all over Europe with the prospect of their own land without taxes and compulsory military service and free practice of religion.
 The final point was the German-Polish twin town of Küstrin-Kietz/Kostrzyn nad Odrą, which was completely destroyed in 1945.
-While the old town of Küstrin, known as "Küstrin Pompeii", now only has only park-like character, life thrives in the Polish town of Kostrzyn.
+While the Küstrin Pompeii called old town has only park-like character, the life pulsates in the Polish Kostrzyn.

 Highlights of cultural history